XPX-MMC/typescript-intro/Union-Types-Optionals-OOP-Concepts.md

-# Uniont Types, Optionals, OOP Concepts
+# Union Types, Optionals, OOP Concepts
 Update `union-types-optionals-oop-concepts.ts` in your student directory for all exercises.

 # Ex 1